 Explore some of the 42 km (26 mi) of breathtaking formations at Eisriesenwelt, the world's largest ice caves.
 Erosion by the Salzach river within the Tennengebirge mountains created these underground wonders of limestone ice.
 The caves were first discovered in 1879, but further discovery in 1912 led to their current popularity.
 Long walkways have been constructed to allow visitors to walk throughout, and in 1955 a cable car was built to bring tourists up to the unassuming entrance at 1,656 m (5,433 ft) above sea level.
 Dress warmly, as the temperature inside the caves is usually below freezing.
 Check the schedule online in advance, and plan to arrive early, as there can be long lines.
-A visit to Eisriesenwelt represents just the start of the adventure when you use our Werfenweng trip builder to plot your vacation.
+Put Eisriesenwelt on your schedule, and learn what else deserves a visit by using our Werfenweng trip tool .

 Unable to display map at this time.
 Please try again later.